 The council was accredited in July 2001 under the Investors in People Standard, which is a quality framework to ensure that the council's employees have the right knowledge, skills, and motivation to work effectively.
-It has been repeatedly reaccredited since then and recently received its ten-year award.
-An action plan is being implemented.
+It has been repeatedly reaccredited since then and an action plan is being implemented to ensure it is retained in 2014.

 Internal audit is an independent appraisal function that acts as a control that measures, evaluates and reports upon the effectiveness of internal controls, financial and others, as a contribution to the efficient use of resources within the council.
-External contractors carry out the function, and during the year new internal auditors were appointed.
-The Annual Audit Plan is used to map out the cyclical coverage of fundamental financial systems and other audits.
+External contractors carry out the function.
+The Annual Internal Audit Plan is used to map out the cyclical coverage of fundamental financial systems and other audits.
 The plan is based in large part on the council's Corporate Risk Register, then amended following discussions with the Chief Financial Officer, and takes into account concerns identified by the Audit Committee.
 Work relating to prevention and detection of fraud and corruption is integrated into this audit planning process.